cpitkin/website/content/post/into to linear regession.md

     (167,)

 Run Linear Regression to get the best fit line based on price.
-Use the scatter plot to show the output
+Use a scatter plot to show the output

 ```python